I learned it the hard way. Very hard, but amusing way!

 We spent the next five weeks literally running around Metro Manila to process his OEC.
 Although we knew we can’t relax until he actually makes it to Canada, we were laughing at the whole experience all throughout.
 We complied with all the rules of DOLE and POEA, two agencies that I wish I will never have to deal with ever again.

-He finally took his flight in August and landed in Vancouver safely.
-It’s been four months and I still couldn’t believe that this happened to us, and how we actually managed the whole thing.
+He finally took his flight in August 2017 and landed in Vancouver safely.
+It’s been four months (as of this writing) and I still couldn’t believe that this happened to us, and how we actually managed the whole thing.
 I am proud to say that we dealt with it peacefully.
 It was quite an experience, but definitely something that I do not wish anyone to go through!

 So if you are leaving the country as an OFW for the first time, make sure that you have an OEC prior to booking your plane ticket.
 You may proceed to POEA directly for inquiries, or look for an agency that could help.
 Make sure that the agency is legit, visit http://poea.gov.ph/cgi-bin/aglist.asp for the list of POEA-accredited agencies.